ue bot icon

 7. Treating your profit center(s) like a cost center, spending money faster than you earn it (both personally and professionally).

-9. Viewing business development as an expense rather than investment; reaching new customers and/or markets requires dollars.
+9. Viewing business development as an expense rather than an investment, reaching new customers and/or markets requires dollars.

 10. Hiring or keeping substandard talent who play a key role in the business, forgetting that you are your people.